-Dr. Julie Levy shares a comprehensive list of relocation tips for animal shelters and other animal organizations in the aftermath of Hurricanes Irma and Harvey.
-For a regularly updated list of resources incuding cash and supply grants, visit our earlier post here.
+Dr. Julie Levy shares a comprehensive list of relocation tips for animal shelters and other animal organizations in the aftermath of disasters.
+Updated August 29, 2019.

 You read the books.
 You listened to every webinar.
 You rehearsed every disaster scenario.
 You know the best practices.